AJFaraday/Thud/docs/challenge.md

 * The dwarf player has one point for every dwarf remaining on the board.
 * The troll player has four points for every troll remaining on the board.
 * The key figure is the difference between these two.
+This will be used to calculate players' scores in the tournament.

 ## Ending the game